lucpoisson/SubspaceClustering/README.md

 | /Miscellaneous | Solver for the general-purpose algorithms PCA, sparse PCA and Diagonal Thresholding.
 The notebook [```/Miscellaneous/how_to_mix.ipynb```] provides a step-by-step explanation on how to use the package.
 This implementation has been used to produce the results in Sections 4/5/6 of the paper.                  |

-The notebooks are self-explanatory and the repository will be updated with cleaned code in the shortest delay.

 ## Reference